raihan2000/VM-img-converter/README.md

   I'm using Qemu or Gnome Boxes to create virtual machines
 - I am noob pentester who is a Linux Enthusiast
-- This script will work only if your given Directory or File Name without empty spaces so make sure your Directory and File Name does not contains any spaces
+- This script will work only if your given Directory or File Name without empty spaces so make sure your Directory and Image File does not contains any spaces

 ## Supported Extensions